Don't have a boating licence yet, or are you still working on one?

 The Main Rules

-For anything you can rent that can travel on water (including canoes, suppers, jet skis, motorboats and sailing boats) that cannot go faster than 20km per hour and are less than 15 metres long, you do not need a boating licence in the Netherlands according to the CBR.
+For anything you can rent that can travel on water (including canoes, SUPs, jet skis, motorboats and sailing boats) that cannot go faster than 20km per hour and is less than 15 metres long, you do not need a boating licence in the Netherlands according to the CBR.

 If you want to rent a larger boat, please contact the rental company or your Tubber advisor to discuss this.